-Qualified applicants will have at least 6 months experience working with at risk youth.
-The most competitive applicants will have a Bachelors Degree or higher in Criminal Justice or a related field or any combination of education, training and experience that demonstrates the required knowledge, skills and abilities required for this position.
+Qualified applicants will have at least 6 months experience working with at-risk youth.
+The most competitive applicants will have an Associate's Degree or higher in Criminal Justice, related field or any combination of education, training and experience that demonstrates the required knowledge, skills and abilities needed for this position.

 Clackamas County Juvenile Department